 (8) Labeling.
 All medications shall be properly labeled in accordance with M.G.L. c.
-94C, § 21 and the following requirements:
+94C, § 21, 105 CMR 700.003 (F)(4) and the MAP Policy Manual.

-(a) Program staff shall not repack or relabel prescription medications which are taken or applied at any location or program regularly or frequently attended by the individual.
-All such prescription medications shall be packed and labeled by a pharmacist or, in the case of prescription medication dispensed for immediate treatment, by the dispensing practitioner.

-(b) Where prescription medication is consumed by an individual at two or more locations on a regular or frequent basis, the prescription medication shall be stored in a separate, properly packaged and labeled medication container at each location.
-In circumstances where this is not practical or feasible, the Department shall establish an alternative procedure to be used approved by the Department of Public Health.

-(c) The program shall have written procedures for obtaining a properly labeled container where there is a change in prescription or where the individual frequently or regularly receives prescription medication in two or more locations.

-5.15: continued

 (9) Administration.
 All prescription medications shall be administered in accordance with M.G.L. c.
-94C, applicable Department of Public Health regulations, and the following requirements:
+94C, applicable department of public health regulations, and the following requirements:

-(a) All prescription medications shall be administered in accordance with the written prescription of a practitioner;

-(b) Prescribed medications shall only be administered to or taken by the individual for whom the prescription has been written;

-(c) The program shall have a policy which specifies the administrative procedures to be followed, the staff persons to be notified, the person(s) responsible for decision- making, and the physician, clinic, emergency room or comparable medical back-up to be contacted when there is a medical emergency.
-Such policy shall include provisions for an up-to-date list of names and telephone numbers of staff persons and medical personnel to be contacted in an emergency.
-This information must be readily available to staff, and must clearly indicate who is to be contacted on a 24-hour-a-day, seven-days-a-week basis.
-The medical personnel to be contacted shall include the prescribing practitioner or, if unavailable, another licensed practitioner or appropriate emergency room personnel;

-(d) Certified staff of community programs registered with the Department of Public Health are permitted to administer medications which are oral, topical, ophthalmic, otic, suppository, intranasal or products which are administered by inhalation.
+(a) MAP certified staff of community programs registered with the department of public health are permitted to administer medications which are oral, topical, ophthalmic, otic, suppository, intranasal or products which are administered by inhalation.
 Such staff shall not administer any medication by injection.
-However, specially certified staff may administer parenteral medications generally intended for self-administration and medications by gastric tube.
-Specially certified staff must have successfully completed a specialized training program in such techniques taught by a physician, physician assistant, nurse practitioner, pharmacist, or registered nurse, approved by the Department or the Department of Public Health.
+MAP certified staff that have successfully completed a specialized training program taught by a physician, physician assistant, nurse practitioner, pharmacist, or registered nurse, approved by the Department or the department of public health, may administer certain parenteral medications generally intended for self-administration and medications by gastrostomy or jejunostomy tube.
 Such specialized training shall include on-site competency evaluation.
 The specially certified staff shall perform these activities in accordance with written instructions and only with the written authorization of a prescribing practitioner.

 (e) The community program shall not store on-site more than a 30 day supply of any medication prescribed for an individual.